stellantilet/awpson-club-whitelist-check/README.md

 It have modular nature and supports modern CSS.
 [Read more on Next.JS site](https://nextjs.org/docs/basic-features/built-in-css-support).
 Anyway, if you want to connect LESS there is example code in `./next.config.js`

-## Deploy on Vercel
+## Deploy on Heroku

-Before push run localy `npm run build` to make sure app can be build succesffully on vercel .
+Before push run localy `npm run build` to make sure app can be build succesffully on heroku .

-Vercel will automatically create environment and deployment for you if you have vercel account connected to your GitHub account.
-Go to the vercel.com to connect it.
+Vercel will automatically create environment and deployment for you if you have heroku account connected to your GitHub account.
+Go to the heroku.com to connect it.
 Then any push to `main` branch will automatically rebuild and redploy app.